grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 1. Click the **Public dashboard** tab.
 1. Click **Revoke** on the viewer you'd like to revoke access for.

-Immediately, the user no longer has access to the public dashboard, nor can they use any existing one-time use links they may have.
+Immediately, the viewer no longer has access to the public dashboard, nor can they use any existing one-time use links they may have.

 ### Reinvite a viewer